NunoSempere/metaforecast-downloader/README.md

 This is a small repository to fetch metaforecast questions.
-Go the javascript code to get some more developed code, and to the python repository to get code to fetch just one question
+Go the js folder to get some more fleshed javascript code, and to the python repository to get code to fetch just one question